Add a signature pad to PDF documents using JavaScript

 Adding image signatures programmatically

-An image annotation is a type of annotation in Nutrient that allows you to add an image to a PDF document.
+An image annotation is a type of annotation in Nutrient that enables you to add an image to a PDF document.
 The image can be fetched from a URL or from a file on the user’s device.

-// Create Image Annotation
+// Create image annotation.

-const request = await fetch('image.png');
+const request = await fetch('signature.png');

 const blob = await request.blob();